madole/madole.github.io/source/_posts/2014-07-16-javascript-toolbox.markdown

 A very clean interface that does much the same as the above two.
-I get the feeling this is more for mocking up full html pages rather than just knocking out a bit of JavaScript though.
+I get the feeling this is more for mocking up full html pages rather than just knocking out a bit of Javascript though.
 Some very interesting demos on the "Picked Pens" section of the homepage

 [Codepen.io](http://codepen.io/)